xperroni/luffer/README.md

 ## Usage

-DOKKA includes some conveniences for setting up custom docker images.
+DOKKA includes some conveniences for setting up custom Docker images.
 Use `dokka root` To create a container from a pre-existing image and enter a shell session on it, for example:

     $ dokka root ubuntu:17.04

-This will create a container from the `ubuntu:17.04` image (downloading it from docker's repository if not yet available) and start a shell session on it logged to the root user.
+This will create a container from the `ubuntu:17.04` image (downloading it from Docker's repository if not yet available) and start a shell session on it logged to the root user.
 Additionally the host's current folder will be mapped to the instance, so files can be easily exchanged between the two.
 Package installation and other customizations can be performed in the usual manner, for example to install Jupyter Notebook type:

     $ apt-get update
     $ apt-get install python3-pip